arXiv/arxiv-docs/help/submit.md

 -   Authors must agree to the [submission terms and agreement](policies/submission_agreement) and [Instructions for submission](policies/instructions_for_submission).

 -   Authors are expected to self-submit.
 Submissions by a third party are accepted under limited conditions.
 See instructions for [third-party submissions](third_party_submission) and [index submissions](submit_index) for conference proceedings.
--   New submissions received by 14:00 (Eastern Daylight/Standard Time Zone) are generally made available at 20:00 (Eastern) based on the [schedule for for availability](availability).
+-   New submissions received by 14:00 (Eastern Daylight/Standard Time Zone) are generally made available at 20:00 (Eastern) based on the [schedule for availability](availability).
 Also see [versions help pages](/help/versions)

 Submission Preparation